 It is a common situation to find yourself at a table full of limpers if you play lower stakes poker, whether it’s a matter of cash or tournaments, live or online.
 When in this situation it’s sometimes difficult to decide how to play at such a table and very often we might struggle on how to find the right response.
 Well, in this article we will go through the hands which are good to be over-limped and those which are better served to be raised.
+Hopefully, this will help you improve your game and show you one additional “weapon” to

 Actually, speaking of low stakes cash games, there is another factor that players struggle with.
 Just as with limping, this option named the “straddle” affects the action in certain hands.
 If you are not familiar with how straddle affects your play, for sure this link needs your attention.